Magnetoconductivity of Dirac semimetals and chiral magnetic effect from Keldysh technique: Electron self-energy

-{In this section we evaluate the correction to the electron self - energy due to scattering on impurities.
-The presence of impurities is modeled by potential $U(\vec{x}) = \sum_i u(\vec{x}-\vec{x}_i)$, where \cor{the} sum is over the positions of impurities while $\vec{x}_i$ are their coordinates.
-For simplicity the potential $u(\vec{x})$ is taken in the form of $\delta$ - function: $u(\vec{x}) = u_0 \delta(\vec{x})$.
-The correction to the electron Green function is given by
+In this section we calculate the electron self-energy due to scattering on impurities.
+The presence of impurities is modeled by potential $U(\vec{x}) = \sum_i u(\vec{x}-\vec{x}_i)$, where {the} sum is over the positions $\vec{x}_i$ of the impurities.
+The simplest $\delta$-function potential $u(\vec{x}) = u_0 \delta(\vec{x})$ is considered.
+The perturbative corrections to the electron Green function then read